MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 - [Azure CLI](/cli/azure/install-azure-cli), version 2.61.0 or later.
 - An Azure Red Hat OpenShift 4 cluster.
 To create the cluster, follow the instructions in [Create an Azure Red Hat OpenShift 4 cluster](/azure/openshift/tutorial-create-cluster) while using the following instructions:

-  - Though the "Get a Red Hat pull secret" step is labeled as optional, **it's required for this article**.
+  - Though the "Get a Red Hat pull secret" step is labeled as optional, it's required for this article.
 The pull secret enables your Azure Red Hat OpenShift cluster to find the Open Liberty Operator.

-  - The following environment variables defined in [Create an Azure Red Hat OpenShift 4 cluster](/azure/openshift/tutorial-create-cluster) are used later in this article.
+  - The following environment variables defined in [Create an Azure Red Hat OpenShift 4 cluster](/azure/openshift/tutorial-create-cluster) are used later in this article:

-     - `RESOURCEGROUP`, the name of the resource group in which the cluster is deployed.
+    - `RESOURCEGROUP` - the name of the resource group in which the cluster is deployed.
-     - `CLUSTER`, the name of the cluster.
+    - `CLUSTER`- the name of the cluster.

   - If you plan to run memory-intensive applications on the cluster, specify the proper virtual machine size for the worker nodes using the `--worker-vm-size` parameter.
 For more information, see the following articles: